 Terms of Office of Members of the Board

-The regulations setting out the period of tenure of office of the members of the Board and for the termination or suspension of office of any members of the Board are contained in the Constitution.
+The regulations setting out the period of tenure of office of the Non-Executive Directors and for the disqualification of any members of the Board are contained in the paragraphs 10.5.8 and 10.12 of the Constitution respectively.

 Role of Members of the Board

 The Board will function as a corporate decision-making body.
 Executive and Non-Executive Directors will be full and equal members of the Board.
 Their role as members of the Board will be to consider the key strategic and managerial issues facing the Trust in carrying out its statutory and other functions.

+The general duty of the Board, and of each Director individually, is to act with a view to promoting the success of the corporation so as to maximise the benefits for the members of the Trust as a whole and for the public.

 2.11.2 Executive Directors